Printing & Software

 If a library employee can determine with 100% certainty the offensive material being viewed is not for academic purposes then the library employee reserves the right to ask the viewer to cease.
 If the viewer refuses to cease then one or more actions may be taken:

 - (s)he may be asked to leave the library with or without campus security

 - (s)he may appear before the University Judicial Board

 - any other action deemed necessary by the Library Administration

 For additional policies on computer usage, please see University’s Information Technology Services policies page.

-Community members are required to setup a printing account at the Checkout Desk and deposit money into the account.
+Community members may set up a printing account at the Checkout Desk and deposit money into the account to print.

 All general use Windows computers in the Library have basic software installed depending upon the OS:

 - Browsers (Internet Explorer, Google Chrome, Mozilla Firefox, Safari)